bobpeulen/oracle_data_science_examples/README.md

 ## CTGAN in deploying_gan.ipynb
 - Use CTGan as a deployed model on OCI to generate tabular synthetic data automatically on input .csv files, output is new rows of .csv files

+## CTGAN in notebook session (generate_synthetic_data.ipynb)
+- Use CTGan to generate synthetic .csv file.
+From object storage to object storage
+- Use CTGan to generate synthetic data from autonomous database table, to a new, synthetic database table